2nd Chronicles Chapter 16

 noun – a small room or monument, cut in rock or built of stone, in which a dead person is laid or buried. — verb [with object] literary lay or bury in or as if in a sepulcher: tomes are soon out of print and sepulchered in the dust of libraries. – serve as a burial place for – Middle English: via Old French from Latin sepulcrum ‘burial place’, from sepelire ‘bury’.

-, which he had made for himself in the city of Davidדָּוִד
+, which he had made (dug) for himself in the city of Davidדָּוִד

 /ˈdeɪvɪd/; romanized: Dāwīḏ, “beloved one”) Historians of the Ancient Near East agree that David probably lived around 1000 BCE.
 For more info click here

-, and laid him in the bed which was filled with sweet odours and divers kinds of spices prepared by the apothecaries’ art: and they made a very great burning for him.
+, and laid him in the bed which was filled with sweet perfumes and various kinds [of spices] prepared by the apothecaries’ art: and they made a very great burning for him.

 Leave a Reply